 After a tour of Co-Merge, the students broke out into groups to receive demos and presentations from the following startups:

 Kathryn Cloward, Founder and CEO of Natural Kidz and Kandon Unlimited, a serial entrepreneur whose first startup, GuardianFoods, grew to over $16 million in sales in six years.
-Kathryn shared her journey launching businesses after not believing as a child that she was “the creative type.”
+Kathryn shared her journey launching businesses high-quality carpet cleaning services, after not believing as a child that she was “the creative type.”
 She discussed emerging startup trends, such as crowdfunding, having just launched an Indiegogo campaign for her children’s book character ‘Kathryn the Grape‘ which aims to be the next Dora the Explorer.

 Gabriela Dow, StartupCircle Partner and Chief Marketing Officer of Locbit, described how the one-year old startup with a 25-year old CEO has quickly risen to serve accounts like the PGA Tour.
 She introduced UCSD student interns Esther Kim, Mithran Ramanathan and Alex Chun who described to the 7th graders the importance of internships and working for startups along the career path.